Submandibular gland: Relations

-The submandibular gland occurs within the submandibular triangle.
-It is situated posteroinferior to the ramus of mandible,' and between the two bellies of the digastric muscle.'
+The submandibular gland occupies most of the submandibular triangle and rests partly within the submandibular fossa on the medial surface of the mandible.
+Its larger superficial part lies inferior to the mylohyoid muscle, while its smaller deep part curves around the posterior border of the mylohyoid and enters the floor of the mouth.

+The facial artery has a close relationship with the posterior and deep surfaces of the gland, while the facial vein generally passes superficially.
+The marginal mandibular branch of the facial nerve lies superficial to the facial vessels and is an important surgical relation.

+The lingual nerve and submandibular ganglion are closely related to the deep part of the gland and the submandibular duct.
+The lingual nerve passes beneath the duct as it travels from the lateral to the medial side.
+The hypoglossal nerve lies deep and inferior to the duct and gland.

 Development

 The submandibular salivary glands develop later than the parotid glands and appear late in the sixth week of prenatal development.
 They develop bilaterally from epithelial buds in the sulcus surrounding the sublingual folds on the floor of the primitive mouth.
 Solid cords branch from the buds and grow posteriorly, lateral to the developing tongue.

-The cords of the submandibular gland later branch further and then become canalized to form the ductal part.
-The submandibular gland acini develop from the cords’ rounded terminal ends at 12 weeks, and secretory activity via the submandibular duct begins at 16 weeks.
-Growth of the submandibular gland continues after birth with the formation of more acini.
-Lateral to both sides of the tongue, a linear groove develops and closes over to form the submandibular duct.
+The cords of the submandibular gland later branch further and become canalized to form the ductal system.
+The submandibular gland acini develop from the rounded terminal ends of the cords at approximately 12 weeks, and secretory activity through the submandibular duct begins at approximately 16 weeks.

+Growth of the submandibular gland continues after birth through the formation of additional acini.
+Lateral to both sides of the tongue, a linear groove develops and closes to form the submandibular duct.